plast-lab/doop/docs/documentation.md

 * *value*: The value of the option.
 * *forPreprocessor*: Boolean flag indicating that the option is used by the preprocessor.
 * *flagType*: Enum value indicating the type of the preprocessor option: `NORMAL_FLAG`, `EXCEPTION_FLAG`, or `CONSTANT_FLAG`.
-              See the `doop.core.PreprocessorFlag` class.
+              See the `PreprocessorFlag` class.
 This value is ignored when the `forPreprocessor` option is false.
 * *cli*: Boolean flag indicating whether the option should be included in the CLI.
 * *webUI* - Boolean flag indicating whether the option should be included in the Web UI.
 * *argName* - The description of the option's value which will be displayed to the end-user.
 All String options should